 - Attendance at core lectures

-- Specialty specific lectures
+- Completion of specialty specific lectures

-- Participation in a peer-led journal club
+- Participate in peer-led journal clubs

 - Simulation training